Elementary School Handbook

 Lost But Not Found

 As the school year progresses, we accumulate a significant number of lost articles.
-It is always a good idea to label all jackets, book bags, sweaters, sweatshirts, hats, boots, mittens, etc. Lost items can be claimed in our lost and found area, which is in a corner of the lunchroom.
+It is always a good idea to label all jackets, book bags, sweaters, sweatshirts, hats, boots, mittens, etc. Lost items can be claimed in our lost and found area, which is on a corner of the lunchroom or other designated place within the school building.
 Periodically, items in good condition, which are not claimed, will be donated to a local charity or homeless shelter.

 Proof of immunization means a written record showing the dates (month, day, year) your child was immunized.
 Information on required school immunizations/vaccinations can be found on the Pennsylvania Department of Health’s website at https://www.health.pa.gov/topics/Documents/School%20Health/SIR8.pdf.